Chamber of Reflection: Bread

 Associated with wheat, bread evokes life and combined with leaven it symbolizes the spiritual transformation of the recipient.
 It can also be associated with sorrow and work, as evoked in the Book of Genesis (III-19): "By the sweat of your brow you shall eat bread until you return to the ground, for from it you were taken."
 This passage can be linked to the first phase of initiation, the symbolic death, the return to the ground.
 Bread also includes the four basic elements of alchemy: earth (flour and oven), water (liquid), air (fermentation of leaven) and fire (cooking).

 Water

 Water is the element without which life is not possible, and is the symbol of all sources of life for the Egyptians.
 Its presence in Greek-Roman mythology is well known: the Styx, a river whose icy waters symbolize the passage from life to death with its disturbing ferryman Caron.
 In the Judeo-Christian tradition, water symbolizes purification and renewal.

-Salt, sulfur, and mercury

-On the small table where the neophyte writes his philosophical testament, there are three containers containing the three basic elements of all transmutation (the three prime or Tria Prima): sulfur, salt and mercury.
-Mercury was for goldsmiths a noble product that allowed them to purify gold and silver by ridding them of all metallic "impurities".
-In alchemy, salt, sulfur and mercury are the three founding principles of all things.
-Sometimes there are only salt and mercury physically present on the table and the sulfur is represented by the rooster.

-Salt may also represent the connection with God as it is the symbol of covenant with God in the Bible and Torah.

-Sulfur is commonly known to be the most abundant material in hades/hell, as well as the material used by God in the Bible to punish mankind for their worst sins (see Gen. 19:24, Deut.
-29:23, Job 18:15, Psalms 11:6, Isaiah 30:33, Ezekiel 38:22, Rev 9:17, etc.).
-Which makes sense knowing that V.I.T.R.I.O.L.(also present in the chamber) means "Visita Interiora Terrae, Rectificando, Invenies Occultum Lapidem" which translates to "Visit the Center of the Earth, Rectifying yourself, you will find the Hidden Stone." and historically Hell is believed to be on the Center of Earth.